Anton Harrison

 Anton Christopher Harrison (born February 2, 2002) is an American professional football offensive tackle for the Jacksonville Jaguars of the National Football League (NFL).
 He played college football for the Oklahoma Sooners and was selected by the Jaguars in the first round of the 2023 NFL draft.

 Early life

 Harrison attended Archbishop Carroll High School in Washington, D.C., where he played football and basketball.
 He was selected to play in the 2019 Under Armour All-American Game.
 Harrison played offensive tackle for the Oklahoma Sooners from 2020 to 2022.

 Professional career

 Harrison was selected by the Jacksonville Jaguars in the first round, 27th overall, of the 2023 NFL draft.
 As a rookie, Harrison started in all 17 games for the Jaguars in the 2023 season.
 In the 2024 season, he started in 16 games.
+In the 2025 season, Harrison started in 15 games.

+On April 20, 2026, the Jaguars exercised the fifth-year option on Harrison's contract.